Phones · Resale guide

 Factors That Affect Samsung Galaxy M55 Resale Value

-Battery health is the single biggest factor.
+Battery Health is the single biggest factor.
 Every percentage point above 85% increases resale by ~₹300-500.
 Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement.
-A phone showing 90%+ health will sell much faster.
+A healthy battery is crucial for a phone of this age.

 Maintenance Cost Breakdown (India, 2026)